Skip to content

 Usual practice is to use the following constants to set verbosity:

-Sets the global verbosity for log messages.
+The verbosity instruction sets the global verbosity for log messages.
 Log messages with a verbosity level greater than the globally set verbosity are not printed to the console.
 Of course, the global verbosity can be changed at any point in the execution flow.

 Wait

-Waits for the given number of nanoseconds.
+The wait instruction waits for the given number of nanoseconds.

 Random Numbers